ray-project/ray/doc/source/rllib/new-api-stack-migration-guide.rst

 -------------------------------------

-In case you are using one or more custom loss functions and/or custom (PyTorch) optimizers to train your models, instead of doing these customizations inside the old stack's Policy class, you need to move these logics into the new API stack's :py:class:`~ray.rllib.core.learner.learner.Learner` class.
+In case you are using one or more custom loss functions and/or custom (PyTorch) optimizers to train your models, instead of doing these customizations inside the old stack's Policy class, you need to move these logic into the new API stack's :py:class:`~ray.rllib.core.learner.learner.Learner` class.

 :ref:`See here for more details on how to write a custom Learner <learner-guide>`.